All Episodes

 This is Newt Gingrich.

-He was on PMSNBC after the convention.
+He was on PMS NBC after the convention, after the speeches were over.

-And Ron Allen said to Mr. Newt, to be fair, don't you just love when these guys, as you know, uh, as I'm sure you will agree, uh, to be fair, Palin's resume is not something that we're familiar seeing with presidential candidates.
+And Ron Allen said to Mr. Newt, to be fair, don't you just love when these guys, as you know, as I'm sure you will agree, to be fair, Palin's resume is not something that we're familiar seeing with presidential candidates.

-It's stronger than Barack Obama's.
+It's stronger than Barack Obama.

-I don't know why you guys walk around saying this baloney.
+I don't know why you guys walk around saying this, baloney.

 She has a stronger resume than Obama.

-She's been a real mayor, he hasn't.
+She's been a real mayor.

-She has been a real governor, he has she's been in charge of the Alaska National Guard, he hasn't.
+She's been in charge of the Alaska National Guard.

 She was a whistleblower who defeated an incumbent mayor.